 Highlights: Karukayado Monastery, Konpon Daito Temple, Konkobuji Temple, Oku-no-in Cemetery, Meditation with a monk.

-Today we moved to Koyasan, taking at number of trains, buses and a funicular to get to the height of the mountain.
-Due to the travel style we sent our main bags onto Hiroshima just taking a night bag for today and tonight.
+Today we moved to Koyasan, taking a number of trains, buses and a funicular to get to the height of the mountain.
+Due to the travel style with limited space we had sent our main bags onto Hiroshima while just taking a night bag for today and tonight.

 After a quick Japanese lunch at a local restaurant our first stop in this holy place was Oku-no-in Cemetery.
 The cemetery has over 200,00 tombstones including several to large corporations like Panasonic and Nissan in memory of the staff who had died.
-Aporia tell there are over 10,000 lanterns which later tonight I experienced lite up.
-The most famous occupant of Oku-no-in Cemetery is Kobo Diashi who has been sleeping for the last 1200 years but before that bought this version of Buddrism to Japan.
+There are over 10,000 lanterns which later tonight I experienced lite up.
+The most famous occupant of Oku-no-in Cemetery is Kobo Diashi who has been sleeping for the last 1200 years (people are still waiting for him to wake up).
+Diashi is famous for bringing his version of Buddrism to Japan.

 Next stop was Kongobuji Temple or Main Temple.
 The highlight here was the Zen Garden or Stone Garden to help you reflect and see how everything is connected.

 Next was a short walk to Konpon Diato which had temple dominating the landscape.
 After a maybe 15 minutes it was free time to get back to our lodgings and prepare for the optional meditation session with a monk which I decided to do.

 I found the Monk’s meditation hard, both the sitting position and attempting to ‘release my burden’.

 We then we had dinner at the Montastery, a shojin-ryori meal, a typical vegetarian meal for the area.
 Ted then got us to make an origami crane which I eventually made and it will be sacrificed tomorrow for goodwill in Hiroshima tomorrow.